Odeyiany2/CareAlly/README.md

 ## Features of CareAlly

+* Educational content:
+  - informational articles,
+  - videos
+  - interactive quizzes to engage users: implemented with GPT Quiz Generator for Google Forms
-* Educational content: informational articles, videos, interactive quizzes to engage users.
-Content tagging: each disease should be tagged for easy access by users
+  - Content tagging: each disease should be tagged for easy access by users

 * Disease locator: maps showing the prevalence of different diseases in various regions and info on affected communities. implemented using google maps